Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Abstract

 \section{Abstract}

 In a modern observational study based on healthcare databases, the number of observations and of predictors typically range in the order of $10^5 \sim 10^6$ and of $10^4 \sim 10^5$.
 Despite the large sample size, data rarely provide sufficient information to reliably estimate such a large number of parameters.
 Sparse regression techniques provide potential solutions, one notable approach being the Bayesian method based on shrinkage priors.
 In the ``large $n$ \& large $p$'' setting, however, the required posterior computation encounters a bottleneck at repeated sampling from a high-dimensional Gaussian distribution, whose precision matrix $\bPhi$ is expensive to compute and factorize.
 In this article, we present a novel algorithm to speed up this bottleneck based on the following observation: we can cheaply generate a random vector $\bm{b}$ such that the solution to the linear system $\bPhi \bbeta = \bm{b}$ has the desired Gaussian distribution.
-We can then solve the linear system by the conjugate gradient (CG) algorithm through matrix-vector multiplications by $\bPhi$, without ever explicitly inverting $\bPhi$.
-Rapid convergence of CG in this specific context is achieved by the theory of \textit{prior-preconditioning} we develop.
+We can then solve the linear system by the conjugate gradient (CG) algorithm through matrix-vector multiplications by $\bPhi$; this involves no explicit factorization or calculation of $\bPhi$ itself.
+Rapid convergence of CG in this context is guaranteed by the theory of \textit{prior-preconditioning} we develop.
 We apply our algorithm to a clinically relevant large-scale observational study with $n = 72{,}489$ patients and $p = 22{,}175$ clinical covariates, designed to assess the relative risk of adverse events from two alternative blood anti-coagulants.
-Our algorithm demonstrates an order of magnitude speed-up in the posterior computation.
+Our algorithm demonstrates an order of magnitude speed-up in posterior inference, in our case cutting the computation time from two weeks to less than a day.